 What should you ask your doctor about bladder cancer?

 It is important for you to have honest, open discussions with your cancer care team.
-They want to answer all of your questions, no matter how minor you might think they are.
+Ask any question, no matter how small it might seem.
 Some questions to consider:

 - What type of bladder cancer do I have?

 - Do you think my cancer has spread beyond the bladder?

 - What is the stage and grade of my cancer, and what does that mean?

 - Do I need other tests before we can decide on treatment?

 - Will I need to see other doctors?